Shamazo/NickDB/README.md

 - [ ] Fix logging, make it consistent and more readable.
 - [ ] Handle more edge cases with readable error codes
 - [ ] Fork and convert to c++
+- [ ] Add support for variable length data types / strings.
+Possibly storing offset (and length?) of the string in a strings file in the columns.